 - Touch the button to the right of AssistiveTouch to turn it off.

-Our article continues below with additional information on turning off the AssistiveTouch feature on an iPhone, including pictures of these steps.
+Our guide continues below with additional information on how to turn off assistive touch on iPhone 11, including pictures of these steps.

 How to Disable the Assistive Touch Feature on an iPhone 11 (Guide with Pictures)

 The steps in this article were performed on an iPhone 11 in iOS 13.6.1.
 These same steps will also work on newer models of the iPhone, such as the iPhone X and the iPhone 12, as well as in newer versions of iOS, including iOS 14.

 Step 2: Scroll down and select the Accessibility option.

 Step 3: Scroll down and choose the Touch option.